Focus

 > When we encounter difficult times or face important decisions, we often confide in a close friend--someone who knows us, who cares about us, and desires the best for us; someone we can trust to be honest but understanding.

-> Using the example of a good shepherd, Jesus says he is the good friend and protector we can we can confide in.
-We can trust that he desires the best for us; we can depend on him to guide and protect us.
+> Using the example of a good shepherd, Jesus says he is the good friend and protector we can confide in.
+Unlike the thief, we can trust that the Good Shepherd desires the best for us; we can depend on him to guide and protect us.

 > If we listen carefully to God's advice in Scripture, the wisdom expressed in church teaching, and what we have learned from our own experience, we can depend on a well-formed conscience to guide and protect us and those who confide in us for support.